Determinants of Health and Health Inequities

 An organic view of population health

-A population is generally defined in geographic terms as the people living in a neighbourhood, city, or country.
-Alternatively, it can be defined by any factor a group of people shares in common, such as age, socio-economic status, language, or lifestyle.
-Either approach defines “population” in terms of characteristics of its members.
-Hence, population health will be measured in terms of aggregated measures of individuals, such as prevalence or incidence rates, that record health in the population.
+A population is normally defined in geographic terms as the people living in a neighbourhood, city, or country.
+Alternatively, a population can be defined by any characteristic of interest that a group of people shares in common, such as age (as in Gen Z), socio-economic status, language, or lifestyle.
+Here, population health is measured by aggregating measures of individuals, such as prevalence or incidence of disease or life expectancy, that record health in the population.

-By contrast, an organic view of a population focuses on the functioning of the population as a whole: as something more than the sum of its parts, a collective organism with people acting as a self-aware group, with shared values and traditions.
-Here, population health analyses the health of the population.7 A healthy population or community might be one that works as a group to address challenges and promote the welfare of its members.
-A healthy population might rally to a natural disaster in a collective response that thereby contributes to the health of its members.
-Indicators of a healthy population might include the existence of social equity legislation or the development of public policies that characterize a “caring society.”
+By contrast, an organic view of a population focuses on the functioning of the population as a whole: as something more than the sum of its parts, a collective organism whose members act as a self-aware group, with shared values and traditions.
+For example, a healthy population or community might be one that works as a group to address challenges and promote the welfare of its members, and the population health perspective analyses the health of the population.7 A healthy population might rally to a natural disaster with a collective response that thereby contributes to the health of its members.
+In this perspective, indicators of a healthy population might include the existence of social equity legislation or the development of public policies that characterize a “caring society.”

 Reflecting a population health approach, the CanMEDS physician roles include health advocacy: “As Health Advocates, physicians responsibly use their expertise and influence to advance the health and well-being of individual patients, communities, and populations”.8